 Whenever new kittens come to your home, it’s important to figure out what they know, plus help them learn the new rules of the house.
+When you have other cats (after proper cat introductions, of course!) the older felines can help teach the youngsters the rules.
 How to train cats to the litter box usually comes naturally, but these tips can help with potty training your cat.

 How to Potty Train Cats with Kitten Litter Box Training

 Congratulations on your new kitten adoption!
 Most cats come pre-programmed to use the potty but you’ll need help if the baby is very young.
 Felines are great imitators and simply “copy cat” their mother’s behavior when they watch and follow her to the litter box.
 Most kittens and cats will already know what a litter box is for and how to use it by the time you adopt them.

 But if you hand-raise an orphan or adopt a kitten younger than 8 to 10 weeks, you’ll need to do the job of the mother cat.
 Transitioning outdoor cats to an indoor lifestyle also may mean re-training bathroom etiquette from “going” among the flowers to aiming for the litter box.
 Check out the Ask Amy video below, and you’ll find more of the basics here.

 LOCATION, LOCATION, LOCATION!
 Felines are naturally clean creatures and dislike eliminating where they sleep or eat.
 They also appreciate privacy when (ahem) doing their duty.
 Build allegiance to the litter box by positioning it correctly, in a low-traffic area away from the cat’s bed and food bowls.
 Also remember that kittens may not have the physical capacity to “hold it” long enough to run clear across the house or down the stairs.
 Provide a box on each end of the house, or one per floor.